Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - They [superintelligent AI] are rarely malicious, never vicious; not to us.
 Mainly this is because we are so far beneath them it would be demeaning to get that worked up about us and our feelings, but the thing is,” he said, drinking again, “the thing is, they are vastly powerful artefacts, with senses and abilities and strengths that we only fool ourselves we know about or understand, and the subtlest, most infinitesimal of their machinations can bruise us, crush us utterly, if it catches us wrong. - **Iain M. Banks, The Hydrogen Sonata**
 - Truth had never been a priority.
 If believing a lie kept the genes proliferating, the system would believe that lie with all its heart. - **Peter Watts, Firefall**
 - It would be worse than that; he would be treated with compassion, understanding, tolerance.
 But he would never be forgiven. - **Iain M. Banks, The Player of Games**
+- Efficiency is doing things right.
+Effectiveness is doing the right thing.
+- There is no logical reason to be logical.
+- People who mistake education for intelligence.